-Operating Leases-We have entered into a non-cancelable operating lease agreement in the ordinary course of our business activities.
-This lease was originally extended on January 28, 2015, for a term of 25 months beginning on May 1, 2015, with an extension option of one (1) year, which was subsequently signed on February 17, 2016.
-The lease is for our office space at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, and now expires in 2018.
-Under the January 28, 2015 lease and February 17, 2016 extension, monthly rental payments range from \$26,000-\$27,000 and the Partnership received a tenant improvement allowance of \$113,000.
+Operating Leases - We have entered into an operating lease agreement in the ordinary course of our business activities.
+The third amendment to our office lease was signed on April 17, 2017, for a term of 129 months beginning June 1, 2018.
+The lease is for our office space at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, and now expires in 2029.
+Under the third amendment to the office lease, monthly rental payments will range from \$25,000 - \$30,000 and the Partnership will receive a tenant improvement allowance of \$702,000.
 The Partnership recognizes a deferred rent liability for the rent escalations when the amount of straight-line rent exceeds the lease payments, and reduces the deferred rent liability when the lease payments exceed the straight-line rent expense.
-For the tenant improvement allowance, the Partnership recorded a deferred rent liability and we amortize the deferred rent over the lease term as a reduction to rent expense.
+For the tenant improvement allowance, the Partnership will record a deferred rent liability and will amortize the deferred rent over the lease term as a reduction to rent expense once in use.

-Rental expense related to the lease, including operating expenses and consumption of electricity, was \$272,000, \$231,000, and \$268,000 for the years ended December 31, 2016, 2015 and 2014, respectively.
-Minimum rental commitments under the terms of our operating lease are as follows:
+Rental expense related to the lease, including operating expenses and consumption of electricity, was \$385,000, \$272,000, and \$231,000 for the years ended December 31, 2017, 2016 and 2015, respectively.
+Minimum rental commitments under the terms of our office lease are as follows: